sebastianotronto/aoc/2025/README.md

 This year so far the only problems that took me more than 30 minutes are this and the first one, not exactly the hardest problems imaginable.

+### Day 7: Laboratories

+This was quite fun!
+For part 1, I iterate over the rows of the diagram keeping a list of the position currently occupied by a tachyon.
+I use a Python set to avoid duplicates.
+Part 2 is very similar, but the set is changed to a map where the keys are the positions and the values are the number of multiverses where a tachyon is in that position.
+To update this value for the current row, I sum the values of all tachyons that end there from the previous row (that can be one or two tachyons).